Grindhead/tank-game/README.md

 ## Installation instructions

-install node
+1. **Install Node.js:** You can download and install Node.js from the [official website](https://nodejs.org/).

+2. **Install TexturePackerCLI:** You can find installation instructions for TexturePackerCLI on their [official website](https://www.codeandweb.com/texturepacker/download).

-run `npm install -g pnpm`
+3. **Install pnpm:** run `npm install -g pnpm`

-# Yarn install - install dependancies
+# pnpm install - install dependancies

-# Yarn start - runs the app in dev mode and also runs `yarn docs`
+# pnpm start - runs the app in dev mode and also runs `yarn docs`

-# Yarn build - generates a production build to the dist directory
+# pnpm build - generates a production build to the dist directory

-# Yarn lint - runs a linter over the project
+# pnpm lint - runs a linter over the project

-# Yarn docs - generates documentation at localhost:8080/docs
+# pnpm docs - generates documentation at localhost:8080/docs

-# yarn compress - compresses atlas.png using pngquant.
-Uses src/Resources/Images and outputs to dist
+# pnpm images - generates texture atlases and compresses them using TexturePackerCLI

 # pnpm changeset - creates a .md file to document semver changes

-You need to create the texture atlas by publishing the .tps file using TexturePacker
+# pnpm create-level - create a new level